NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Heart of the Kaiju.md

 **Prerequisites** Monstrosity Shape
 * * *
 Witnessing the might of the kaiju King Mogaru, Alru, and Toraloa up close awoke a new ferocity within you.
-When you transform using [[Feats/Monstrosity Shape|Monstrosity Shape]], you can take on a kaiju form.
+When you transform using [[Monstrosity Shape|Monstrosity Shape]], you can take on a kaiju form.
 When you take this feat, choose acid, cold, electricity, fire, or sonic damage; this is the damage your breath weapon deals.
 You can't change this later.
 The battle form is Gargantuan size with the following specific abilities; the damage values already include the extra die from being a 9th-rank spell.

 **Kaiju** Speed 40 feet; physical resistance 5;